Guide to the Project Overview

 Current Sprint shows you details on the status of the current sprint of the project.
 The sprint name, how much is remaining of the sprint, the remaining capacity available, and the number of hours ahead or behind schedule.
 Consider an example below:

 Task Overview gives you an overview of the current status of tasks, and time remaining in your project.
 It uses estimated hours and task status to serve a visual status bar and a percentage of all tasks.
 Below the status bar, you see the total estimate of tasks with the Done status, the remaining hours on tasks which are not yet done (i.e., to-do, or in progress), and the total number of estimated hours.

 The graph below shows all the tasks as points on a map based on the time estimate and the registered hours on the task.
 As the registered hours come closer to the estimated time, the task will gradually move towards the grey line.
 The grey line indicates the perfect 1:1 relationship between estimated and registered hours on the task.
 If a task is done, the dot will turn green.
 If a task is not done, it will stay red.

-Below the graph, you can toggle different views by selecting exactly which dataset you want shown in the graph.
+Below the graph, you can toggle different views by selecting exactly which dataset you want to be shown in the graph.
 Click on one of the three colors to see Done, Not Done, or All tasks.

 Task Status Columns

 Task Status Columns let's you customize what to see.
 The columns show all tasks in the project based on the tasks' current status.

 - Upcoming deadline: Tasks with deadline within the next 7 days (except if they are done).